 - Skin condition called dermatomyositis.
 PABA is FDA approved for this skin condition.
 However, there is only limited evidence that it is effective.

-- Viral infection in the eye (herpes keratitis).
-Early research suggests that using a specific PABA eye solution (Actipol) as eye drops can be effective for treating viral herpes infection in the eye.
+- Eye infection caused by herpes virus (herpes keratitis).
+Early research suggests that using a specific PABA eye solution (Actipol) as eye drops can be effective for treating herpes keratitis.

 - Patchy, white skin (lichen sclerosis).
 Early research suggests that PABA can improve symptoms of lichen sclerosis.